ibm-cloud-docs/apps/tutorials/tutorial_byoc.md

 # Creating apps from your own code repository
 {: #tutorial-byoc}

-If you have an application in an existing repository, you can use a blank starter kit to create an app record in {{site.data.keyword.cloud_notm}}.
+If you have an application in an existing repository, you can use a blank starter kit to create an app record in {{site.data.keyword.cloud}}.
 Then, you can connect the app record to your source repository and your DevOps toolchain.
 {: shortdesc}

-You can start from the {{site.data.keyword.cloud_notm}} dashboard or from any blank starter kit.
+You can start from the {{site.data.keyword.cloud_notm}} console or from any blank starter kit.
 After you name your app and select a resource group, select the **Bring your own code** starting point, provide the Git repo URL that contains your code, and click **Create**.

 You can connect your existing DevOps toolchain or create one, and continuously deliver your app to the deployment target of your choice, such as Kubernetes or Cloud Foundry.